akahoshi1421/gassma/README.md

 # gassma

-gassama is Google Apps Script(GAS) of SpreadSheet library that can be used like prisma.
+gassma is Google Apps Script(GAS) of SpreadSheet library that can be used like prisma.

 ## Installation